-In July 2013, we issued convertible senior notes payable of \$100.0 million with a fixed interest rate of 4.25% per annum, of which \$93.9 million remain outstanding as of December 31, 2016.
-In addition, in June 2014, we issued convertible senior notes payable of \$115.0 million principal amount with a fixed interest rate of 4.875% per annum, of which \$113.0 million remain outstanding as of December 31, 2016.
+As of December 31, 2017, we have outstanding convertible senior notes payable of \$21.2 million principal amount due August 2018 with a fixed interest rate of 4.25% per annum, \$113.0 million principal amount due June 2020 with a fixed interest rate of 4.875% per annum, and \$21.5 million principal amount due November 2020 with a fixed interest rate of 3.25% per annum if paid in cash.
 As the interest rates on the notes are at fixed rates, we are not generally subject to any direct risk of loss related to these notes arising from changes in interest rates.

 Our exposure to market risk includes interest rate fluctuations in connection with our revolving credit facility (see Note 11 - Credit Facility in the accompanying notes to the consolidated financial statements for additional information).
 Borrowings under the revolving credit facility bear interest at a variable rate based on Prime Lending Rate or LIBOR Rate at the option of the Company.
 For Prime Lending Rate loans, the interest rate is equal to the highest of (i) the Federal Funds Rate plus a margin of 0.50%, (ii) the rate last quoted by The Wall Street Journal as the "Prime Rate," or (iii) the sum of a LIBOR rate plus 1.00%, plus a margin of 2.25%.
-For LIBOR rate loans, the interest rate is equal to a LIBOR rate plus a margin of 3.25%.
+For LIBOR rate loans, the interest rate is equal to a LIBOR rate plus a margin of 2.25%.
 Borrowings under the revolving credit facility are therefore subject to risk based upon prevailing market interest rates.
 Interest rate risk may result from many factors, including governmental monetary and tax policies, domestic and international economic and political considerations and other factors that are beyond our control.
-During the year ended December 31, 2016, the maximum amount borrowed under the revolving credit facility was \$19.0 million and the average amount of borrowings outstanding was \$4.5 million.
-As of December 31, 2016, the amount of total borrowings outstanding under the revolving credit facility was \$10.0 million.
-If the prevailing market interest rates relative to these borrowings increased by 10%, our interest expense during the period ended December 31, 2016 would have increased by less than \$0.1 million.
+During the year ended December 31, 2017, the amount of total borrowings outstanding under the revolving credit facility was \$5.0 million.
+If the prevailing market interest rates relative to these borrowings increased by 10%, our interest expense during the period ended December 31, 2017 would have increased by less than \$0.1 million.